JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon

 \subsection{NIRCam imaging}

 To study the rest-optical and rest-NIR morphologies of the GOODS-ALMA galaxies, we use deep imaging of GOODS-S from FRESCO \citep{oesch2023}, JADES \citep{eisenstein2023a,eisenstein2023b,rieke2023}, and JEMS \citep{williams2023} in F090W, F115W, F150W, F182M, F200W, F210M, F277W, F356W, F410M, and F444W.
+These data were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute \citep{doi_fresco, doi_jades, doi_jems}.
 Mosaics of these fields come from public data which have been reduced using the software package \texttt{grizli} \citep{grizli2019,grizli2021,grizli2022}.
 In addition, these fields are covered by HST imaging \citep{giavalisco2004,grogin2011,Koekemoer2011} with filters F435W, F606W, F775W, F814W, F850W, F105W, F125W, F140W, and F160W added to the FRESCO photometric catalogs (see below).

 For the morphological analysis, we obtain priors for fluxes, axis ratios, and position angles from the GOODS-S/FRESCO photometric catalog, which was produced by running SExtractor \citep{SExtractor} and \texttt{eazy} \citep{eazy}; for further details on the construction of this catalog, see \citet{weibel2024}.
-Additionally, stellar masses, star formation rates, and photometric redshifts are derived using SED fitting with either \texttt{bagpipes} \citep{bagpipes}.
+Additionally, stellar masses, star formation rates, and photometric redshifts are derived using SED fitting with \texttt{bagpipes} \citep{bagpipes}.
 When fitting with \texttt{bagpipes}, we assume a delayed tau model SFH, a Chabrier IMF \citep{Chabrier2003} and a \citet{Calzetti2000} dust attenuation model with redshift priors from \texttt{eazy}.